 "But can I not believe my senses?" the mortal cries.
 Surely not, since the senses are continually contradicting each other, as has been proven both by experiments and natural experiences.
-Even masense terial science contradicts the senses.
+Even mascenses evidence.
+For example, the sun seems to rise and set, but as-